christopherbolduc/waze-churn-prediction/README.md

 - Built as part of the **Google Advanced Data Analytics Professional Certificate**.
 - Thanks to the course authors for the **synthetic Waze-like dataset** and project scaffolding used to structure this work.
-- “Waze” is a trademark of its respective owner.
+- "Waze" is a trademark of its respective owner.
 This project is for educational purposes and is **not affiliated with or endorsed by Waze**.

 ## More Visuals (Appendix)